dan-schel/css-template/README.md

 Many button styles assume the button's content will be able to react to `--content-color` changes, so the content for a button-styled element should almost always be a [generic content](#generic-content-templates) container.

-Many button styles will also use the properties defined in the `:root` element, which, being a css custom property, can be overriden for a certain button or a container that has buttons inside.
+Many button styles will also use the properties defined in the `:root` element, which, being a CSS custom property, can be overriden for a certain button or a container that has buttons inside.
 These are:

 - `--button-rounding` for how much border radius to use on the button's boundary
 - `--button-outline` for the thickness of the outline around the button (if applicable)